-- (1) Each Disclosing Party represents and warrants that it is entitled to disclose the Confidential Information it discloses to the Receiving Party. - (2) Except as expressly provided for in Section 8.05(1), all such Confidential Information is provided "as is", without further representation and warranty, express or implied, and the Disclosing Party will not be liable to any Receiving Party for any and all damages, Claims, fines, penalties, deficiencies, losses, liabilities (including settlements and judgments), costs and expenses (including interest, court costs, reasonable fees and expenses of lawyers, experts and accountants or other reasonable fees and expenses of litigation or other proceedings or of any Claim, default or assessment) (collectively "Losses") arising from the use of, or reliance on, the Confidential Information by the Receiving Party.
+- (1) Each Disclosing Party represents and warrants that it is entitled to disclose the Confidential Information it discloses to the Receiving Party for the limited purpose of permitting the Receiving Party to use such Confidential Information for the purpose of the Project. - (2) Except as expressly provided for in Section 8.05(1), all such Confidential Information is provided "as is", without further representation and warranty, express or implied, and the Disclosing Party will not be liable to any Receiving Party for any and all damages, Claims, fines, penalties, deficiencies, losses, liabilities (including settlements and judgments), costs and expenses (including interest, court costs, reasonable fees and expenses of lawyers, experts and accountants or other reasonable fees and expenses of litigation or other proceedings or of any Claim, default or assessment) (collectively "Losses") arising from the use of, or reliance on, the Confidential Information by the Receiving Party.